 The proof of the correctness of \textbf{NormalForm} is concluded in the following proposition.

 \begin{prop} If $w_0\in A^*$ is arbitrary, then the word $v$ returned by \textbf{NormalForm}($w_0$) is the lexicographical least word equivalent to $w_0$. \end{prop}

-\begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in Algorithm~\ref{algorithm-normalform}.
-In Proposition~\ref{equivalence} it is shown that the word returned by \textbf{NormalForm} is equivalent to $w_0$.
-We will use the same notation as in the proof of Proposition~\ref{equivalence}; $v_i, w_i$ will be used to denote the values of $v$ and $w$ after the $i$-th iteration of the while loop in line 2.
+\begin{proof} All line numbers in this proof refer to \textbf{NormalForm} in \cref{algorithm-normalform}.
+In \cref{equivalence} it is shown that the word returned by \textbf{NormalForm} is equivalent to $w_0$.
+We will use the same notation as in the proof of \cref{equivalence}; $v_i, w_i$ will be used to denote the values of $v$ and $w$ after the $i$-th iteration of the while loop in line 2.

-In Lemma~\ref{part1}, we showed that for every special middle word $Y_k$ in $w_0$ there exists an $i$ such that $v_i$ contains a complement of $Y_k$.
+In \cref{part1}, we showed that for every special middle word $Y_k$ in $w_0$ there exists an $i$ such that $v_i$ contains a complement of $Y_k$.
 Since $v_{i}$ is a proper prefix of $v_{i + 1}$ for every $i$, it follows that eventually $v_i$ contains a complement of every special middle word in $w_0$.
-In Lemma~\ref{part2}, we showed that $v_i$ is a prefix of $\min w_0$ for all $i$.
-Together these two statements imply that when $\textbf{NormalForm}$ terminates, the special middle words in $v_i$ coincide with the special middle words in $\min w_0$ and and hence $v_i$ is the lexicographically least word equivalent to $w_0$ by Theorem~\ref{theorem}. \end{proof}
+In \cref{part2}, we showed that $v_i$ is a prefix of $\min w_0$ for all $i$.
+Together these two statements imply that when \textbf{NormalForm} terminates, the middle words in $v_i$ coincide with the special middle words in $\min w_0$ and hence $v_i$ is the lexicographically least word equivalent to $w_0$ by \cref{theorem}. \end{proof}